dmwm/CMSKubernetes/kubernetes/cmsweb-nginx/docs/cmsweb-deployment.md

 while host certificates can be obtained by anyone.
 You may replace robot certificate with your personal grid certificate while doing a testing.

-**Please note:** for frontend deployment we rely on `cmsweb.services` file in configuration area which will contain a hostname of service's cluster.
-For example, in `cmsweb-test.cern.ch` setup we use two cluster, a frontend cluster with alias `cmsweb-test.cern.ch` and backend cluster with alias `cmsweb-srv.cern.ch`.
-The later one is defined in `frontend/cmsweb.services` configuration file.
-You may need to change it accordingly to your cluster setup.
-This hostname will be used by frontend configuration files in all redirect rules.

-You should also obtain your service certificates and put them into your `/path/certificates` path to be used by `deploy.sh` script.

 Finally, you may deploy new k8s cluster as following:
 ```